NirMeir1/autodocgenie-ai/README.md

 3. **Results**
    - Output documents are created inside the `AutomaticDocEditor` directory.
    - Each document is named after the corresponding Business Name.
+Any trailing spaces or characters illegal on Windows (``:/*?"<>|``) are removed to avoid collisions or save errors.

 Example: